GuiHue/myfenjalinuxcnc/README.md

 * Controls various relais using MESA DO depending on the present machine condition
 * Controls various 3/2 valves using  MESA DO within pneumatic setup
 * Checks a Festo 527467 pressure sensor (NC) and triggers a warning message when pressure drop is registered

+## ATC specific features
+* This branch is designed to work with a rack style atc in the gmoccapy environment with probe_screen_v2 and various other gagdets.
+* The machine.ini (groot.ini) holds several variables that provide machine specific variables reagrding the tool change process (positions, dwell times etc.)
+* It is based on the assumption that the tool changer is located along X or Y axis and that the pockets are equally spaced
+* It handles specific tool numbers and pockets differently

 ## Notes
 * Common errors with probe_screen: